godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Magical/Meta-Magic.md

 - Alter Fundamental: Attribute (5)
 	- You can change the targeted attribute of the next spell you cast.
 For example, if that spell normally required a **Potential** check, you can change it to a **Power** check.
 - Sow Spell (5)
 	- You fold the spell into a seed, planting it into meta-reality.
 You make all decisions regarding the spell, and then tuck it away into the seed.
-Within the next ten minutes, you can
+Within the next ten minutes, you can direct the sown spell to flower as a reaction with a trigger of a creature entering the spell’s range.
+The seed flowering causes the spell to activate as if you just cast it.
 ## Master (6-8)
 - Overwhelming Force (6)
 	- Your next spell ignores Resistance to one damage type.
 You can use this spellform multiple times, and each time you do, the spell ignores one more Resistance.